Kiril3l5/Kiril3l5.github.io/_projects/Be-hired.md

 title: 'Be hired'
 subtitle: 'Laser-focused precision on autonomous industry'
 date: 2018-06-30 00:00:00
+description: Only meaningful opportunities.
-description: Best rates guaranteed for those striving for excellence.
+Best rates for those striving for excellence.
 featured_image: '/images/demo/be-hired.jpg'
 ---

 ![](/images/demo/be-hired-2.jpg)

-## Demo content
+## A stepping stone to a future success

 This page is a demo that shows everything you can do inside portfolio and blog posts.